Emergency Response Unit (IFRC): Austria

-The Austrian Red Cross teams specialised on Water and Sanitation and IT and Telecom and are highly experienced.
+The Austrian Red Cross has 4 ERU teams.
+3 specialised on Water and Sanitation (Wash M40, Wash MSM20 and Wash M15) and IT and Telecom and are highly experienced.

 Canada

-Canadian Red Cross units work in the fields of Basic Health Care and Referral Hospital.
+The Canadian Red Cross has 2 units able to be deployed in the fields of Basic Health Care and Referral Hospital.

 Germany

-German Red Cross units work in the field of Basic Health Care, Referral Hospital, and Water and Sanitation.
+German Red Cross has 5 units working in the field of Basic Health Care, Referral Hospital, and Water and Sanitation (Wash M15, Wash MSM20 and Wash M40).